arrwhidev/time-track/README.md

 }
 ```

+## Google Sheet Configuration

+- The sheeet should be named `Sheet1`
+- Row `1` should contain the headings, these should match the values in the JSON configuration file `mappings` attribute.
+- Column `A` is used for the date, you can name the heading anything.

 ## Usage

 - **Add time** `tt add admin 20m` -- Add `20` minutes to the value of `admin`